-TYPE 3A - NOTE: For your convenience, your front reflector may have been pre-assembled to the handlebar at our factory.
+NOTE: For your convenience, your front reflector may have been pre-assembled to the handle bar at our factory.

-- 1. Remove the clamp screw from the reflector bracket. - Push open the bracket "loop" and slide it onto the handlebar (If there is a sizing insert included with the bracket, please be sure it is inside the clamp loop before mounting.) - 3.
-Position the reflector bracket on the handlebar between the grip and crossbar, about 5" (127cm) from the end of the handlebar. - 4.
+- 1. Remove the clamp screw from the reflector bracket - 2.
+Push open the bracket "loop" and slide it onto the handlebar (If there is a sizing insert included with the bracket, please be sure it is inside the clamp loop before mounting.) - 3.
+Position the reflector bracket in the middle of the handle bar.(see the picture) - 4.
 Tighten clamp screw securely.